Trump hosts RNC fundraiser as it pays his legal bills

 Story highlights

-- Donors are attending the dinner at the ritzy French restaurant Le Cirque
+- Donors attended the dinner at the ritzy French restaurant Le Cirque

-New York (CNN)President Donald Trump on Tuesday evening is expected to raise about $5 million at a high-dollar fundraiser here with some of his wealthiest supporters.
+New York (CNN)President Donald Trump on Tuesday evening huddled at an upscale restaurant here with some of his wealthiest donors and New York City friends, pulling in about $5 million for his campaign and the GOP.

+The President arrived at the fundraiser Tuesday night in an especially jovial mood, attendees at the closed-door fundraiser said, delivering a freewheeling address that touched on everything from the controversy he stirred about NFL protests to tax reform, health care and his dealings with world leaders, in particular Canadian Prime Minister Justin Trudeau.

-A week ago, the Republican National Committee revealed it is paying in part for the President's personal legal bills stemming from the federal investigation into the Trump campaign's potential role in the Russian meddling into the 2016 election.
-Trump will sit down Tuesday evening with about 150 donors who are ponying up to support his 2020 reelection campaign, the GOP's political efforts and, in some cases, the RNC legal fund bearing the cost of some of his attorney fees.
+Unmentioned was the President's use of Republican National Committee funds to pay for his personal attorneys' fees stemming from the federal investigation into the Trump campaign's potential role in the Russian meddling during the 2016 election.
+The RNC confirmed last week it spent more than $230,000 on the President's legal bills in August.

-Republican donors attending the dinner at the ritzy French restaurant Le Cirque will be spending at least $35,000 per couple.
-A $100,000 donation will get a couple of donors "VIP access," while anything over $250,000 will get donors a seat at a table with the President ahead of his remarks, an RNC official said.
+Republican donors attending the dinner at the ritzy French restaurant Le Cirque spent at least $35,000 per couple.
+A $100,000 donation got a couple of donors "VIP access," while anything over $250,000 earned the donors a seat at a table with the President ahead of his remarks, an RNC official said.

-The fundraiser is the first Trump has attended since the RNC confirmed last week that it paid two of Trump's personal attorneys representing him in the Russia-related investigations more than $230,000, via their law firms, in August.
+Attendees at the high-dollar fundraiser, including New York billionaire John Catsimatidis and former NBC CEO Bob Wright, said Trump appeared to feel at home among the crowd, which included many of his former New York City real estate pals.

+As he delved into his conversations with world leaders, Trump explained that several of his counterparts have tried to dissuade him from his claims that the US is being taken advantage of by other countries, Catsimatidis said.

+Notable attendees included Trump's children Donald Trump Jr. and Eric Trump and several of his New York real estate pals, including Howard Lorber.

+The high-dollar fundraiser came a week after the RNC confirmed it is spending money from its legal fund to pay for Trump's legal bills -- as well as Trump Jr.'s.

-The RNC has also spent nearly $200,000 to support the legal fees of Trump's eldest son, Donald Trump, Jr., who became a focus of the investigation after he admitted to meeting with a Russian attorney last summer he believed would provide him with incriminating information about Democratic nominee Hillary Clinton from the Russian government.
+The RNC has also spent nearly $200,000 to support the legal fees of Trump Jr., who became a focus of the investigation after he admitted to meeting with a Russian attorney last summer he believed would provide him with incriminating information about Democratic nominee Hillary Clinton from the Russian government.

 The Trump campaign is also paying some of Trump Jr.'s legal bills and spent nearly $700,000 in legal consulting fees -- or about 15.5% of its total expenses between April 1 and June 30, according to the latest Federal Election Commission report.